 As The Times Higher Education Entrepreneurial University of the Year 2014, we work with more than 2,000 businesses a year, and we're recognised for our contribution to regional and national economic growth.

-Perfectly located in the heart of Cambridge's tech cluster, REACTOR is well-placed to help businesses connect to the best talent, academic experts, and specialist equipment and funding in order to produce new, innovative products
+Located in the heart of Cambridge's tech cluster, REACTOR was well-placed to help businesses connect to the best talent, academic experts, and specialist equipment and funding in order to produce new, innovative products.